willing1026/willing1026.github.io/_posts/2025-08-17-how-to-choose-korean-family-name.md

+---
+layout: post
+title: How to Choose a Korean Family Name as a Foreigner
+author: "Paycis"
+tags: [koreanName]
+---

 # How to Choose a Korean Family Name as a Foreigner

 In Korea, the family name (성, Seong) is very important.